 As a consequence of changes to Title 5 Regulation governing associate degrees the AA in Liberal Arts was repackaged and renamed.
-The institution received a letter dated August 27, 2009, identifying that ACCJC recognized the repackaging and renaming of the previously approved AA in Liberal Arts becoming the CSU General Education Certificate of Achievement, IGETC Certificate of Achievement, AA in General Studies Emphasis in Social Sciences, AA in University Studies Emphasis in Social Sciences and AA in University Studies Emphasis in Humanities.
+The institution received a letter dated August 27, 2009, identifying that ACCJC recognized the repackaging and renaming of the previously approved AA in Liberal Arts becoming the CSU General Education Certificate of Achievement, IGETC Certificate of Achievement, AA in General Studies Emphasis in Social Sciences, AA in University Studies Emphasis in Humanities.